2016-17 An Wang Postdoctoral Fellowship in Chinese Digital Humanities and Social Sciences

-Priority will be given to applicants who have had no previous postdoctoral fellowships.
-They may not be more than five years beyond receipt of the PhD.
+Priority will be given to applicants with no previous postdoctoral fellowships.
+They may not be more than five years beyond receipt of the Ph.D. at the start of the fellowship.
 Harvard University doctoral degree recipients are not eligible for this fellowship.

 Total stipend for one year: $50,000

 Health insurance benefits for the An Wang fellowship recipients will also be provided.

 How to apply: Please submit the following materials to our online application system, ARIES: